 Alternative Provision

-In the Department for Education publication Alternative Education, Statutory guidance for local authorities the key points are:-
+In the Alternative Education, Statutory guidance for local authorities the key points are:-

 - Local authorities are responsible for arranging education for pupils who, because of exclusion, illness or other reasons, would not otherwise receive suitable education